Cyfrin/3-passwordstore-audit/audits/2023-09-01-password-store-report.md

 # Protocol Summary

 PasswordStore is a protocol dedicated to storage and retrieval of a user's passwords.
 The protocol is designed to be used by a single user, and is not designed to be used by multiple users.
 Only the owner should be able to set and access this password.

+## Roles

+- Owner: Is the only one who should be able to set and access the password.

+For this contract, only the owner should be able to interact with the contract.

 # Executive Summary